LewysW/locking-lockfree-concurrent-queues/README.md

-# CS4204-P1-Concurrent-Queue
+# Locking and lock-free Concurrent Queue Implementations
-First practical for concurrency and multi-core architectures module.
-Implements a concurrent queue using both locking and lock-free strategies.
+Implements a concurrent queue using both locking and lock-free strategies and runs benchmarks to determine the performance of each solution.